-Drain Flies aka Moth Flies
+What are Drain Flies (aka Moth Flies)?

-Drain Flies and Breeding
+Drain Flies and Breeding Grounds

-In some instances the breeding area is outside of the home and the adult flies find their way in through windows, doors, etc. This can cause some confusion because you will be finding adult flies inside but you will not be able to locate water that they may be breeding in.
+In some instances, the breeding area is outside of the home, and the adult flies find their way in through windows, doors, etc. This can cause some confusion because you will be finding adult flies inside, but you will not be able to locate water that they may be breeding in.
 So it may be a good idea to look outdoors as well for your source of standing water.

 Drain Flies and Your Home

 So you noticed drain flies inside of your home, what do you do?
 To start, you want to flush clean water through your home's drains and pipe system.
 You can run hot water down drains and flush all toilets.
 Also, clean other areas where water may be laying, such as under the refrigerator, air conditioners, other appliances, and empty all standing water that is found outdoors.
 If the problems persist, you may be facing a bigger issue.